Tuition, Fees, and Associated Costs

 - Federal Direct Unsubsidized Stafford Loans – Federal Direct Unsubsidized Stafford Loans allow graduate students to borrow up to $20,5000 per year with aggregate limits.
 Federal loans allow a grace period before repayment begins and do not require you to qualify based on our need.
 To get more information about Federal student loans, please visit StudentAid.gov/loans.
 Students interested in borrowing a Federal Direct Unsubsidized Stafford Loan will need to complete Federal Loan Entrance Counseling and the Federal Direct Loan Master Promissory Note (MPN) for Graduate students.
 [Download Entrance Counseling & MPN Instructions (pdf)]

 - Federal Direct PLUS Loans—Eligible graduate or professional students who need to borrow more than the maximum unsubsidized loan amounts to meet their educational costs may apply for a PLUS loan.
 A credit check will be completed during the application process.
-[Download 2020-2021 Grad PLUS Packet (pdf) or the 2021-2022 Grad PLUS Packet (pdf)]
+[Download the 2023-2024 Grad PLUS Packet (pdf)]

 - Private Education Loans – Private loans vary in loan limits, interest rates, and payback options.
 In general, Federal loans provide better interest rates than private loans.
 Before borrowing, find out interest rates available based on your credit score to weigh your options.